Octopoos/SEBLOD/README.md

 Get Involved?
 ======
-Anyone that want to help & get involved in the development of SEBLOD should use the "Dev" branch, and Pull Request only to the "Dev" branch.
-Any PR to the "Master" or "Next" branches will be closed.<br />
+Anyone that want to help & get involved in the development of SEBLOD should use the "Master" branch, and Pull Request only to the "Master" branch.
-<strong>EDIT: the "Dev" branch is gonna be removed soon.. starting now, please consider only the "Master" branch.<strong>